princyok/princyok.github.io/_posts/2020-04-04-implement-an-artificial-neuron-from-scratch.markdown

     a = 1/(1+np.exp(-z))
     return a
 ```
-We will also implement the derivate of the activation function (we are using the logistic function).
+We will also implement the derivate of the activation function, and we are using the logistic function (see [part 3](/optimize-an-artificial-neuron-from-scratch.html)).
 But note that we invoke this method only during backward pass, not forward pass.
-Presenting it here (and writing the code near that for the forward pass) is just a matter of personal taste.
+Presenting it here and also writing the code near that for the forward pass is just a matter of personal taste.

 $$
 f'\left(\vec{z}\right)=\vec{a}\odot\left(1-\vec{a}\right)